-The 2030 Agenda for sustainable development highlights the importance and potential of digital innovations for four of the goals set to address global challenges.
-Digital innovations are business ideas that offer opportunities and solutions for sustainable development through information and communication technology.
-They provide access to knowledge, education and the labour market, improve communication or even create opportunities for the development of new business ideas.
-In this way they break down political, social and economic structures and are therefore potentially transformative.
+The 2030 Agenda for Sustainable Development highlights the importance and potential of digital innovations to address global challenges.
+Digital innovations provide access to knowledge, education and the labour market, improve communication or even create opportunities for the development of new business ideas.
+In this way, they break down political, social and economic structures and are therefore potentially transformative.

-The aim of the project is therefore to increase usage of digital innovations through global MAPs and other cooperative networks across the five pilot countries (Ethiopia, Ghana, Indonesia, Mexico and Senegal).
-These countries are promising candidates since the conditions required for the project to be successful apply.
-These include the current social and economic conditions and suitability to act as transnational hubs.
-The political priority given to digitalisation in these countries underlines the relevance of these conditions.
-To this end, adelphi will conduct a series of idea competitions in the five pilot countries and support selected innovators through a bootcamp for digital innovations in the idea stage, an accelerator program and a digital innovation academy to help them refine and further develop their business models behind the innovations.
-The focus here is on the sectors women entrepreneurship (ICT4Gender), climate change (ICT4Climate) and refugees and migration (ICT4Migration).
+The aim of the Innovation Factory was to increase usage of digital innovations by SMEs across the five pilot countries (Ethiopia, Ghana, Indonesia, Mexico and Senegal).
+In the framework of this project, adelphi conducted a series of idea competitions in the five pilot countries and supported selected innovators through a bootcamp for digital innovations in the idea stage, an accelerator program, and a digital innovation academy.
+These programmes helped enterprises refine and further develop the business models behind the innovations.
+The focus of this project was on women entrepreneurship (ICT4Gender), climate change (ICT4Climate) and refugees and migration (ICT4Migration).
 A Digital Innovation Toolkit supported the implementation of the enterprise support programmes.